nicc0909/FileEncryptManager/README.md

 - Bcrypt
 - Json

-This file manager stands out for its focus on security and user-friendly interface, making it suitable for managing sensitive files with ease and confidence.

-to make this program work, you will need to install the following librerire.
+The following commands must be executed to install the dipedences.

     > pip install ttkbootstrap
     > pip install Pillow
     > pip install cryptography
     > pip install bcrypt

+This file manager stands out for its focus on security and user-friendly interface, making it suitable for managing sensitive files with ease and confidence.

+initial password : 1234